ravibeta/JavaSamples/StreamDuplicity/README.md

 | GET    | /restart/writer | N/A     | **200** Accepted + Boolean |
 | POST   | /restart/reader  | N/A     | **200** Accepted |

-If you would like to run the standalone program without hosting on this on Kubernetes, you could set the following environment variables:
+If you would like to run the standalone program without hosting on this on Kubernetes, you could set some of the following environment variables.
+Note only the first three are required to configure the destination.

 |    EnvVar    |    config.properties    |        Description              |
 |--------------|-------------------------|---------------------------------|
 | BUCKET_NAME  |    bucket_name          |  Specify just the name of the bucket, no ARN, or FQN hostname |